ysk24ok/jekyll-linkpreview/README.md

 1. Run `jekyll build` or `jekyll serve`.

-## Preview templates
+## Custom templates

-You can override the default templates used for generating previews, both in case Open Graph Protocol metadata exists or does not exist for a given page.
+You can override the default templates used for generating previews, both in case Open Graph protocol metadata exists or does not exist for a given page.

-### Open Graph Protocol preview template

-Template used for generating previews for pages where Open Graph Protocol metadata **exists**.
+### Template for pages where Open Graph protocol metadata exists

  1. Place `linkpreview.html` file inside `_includes/` folder of your Jekyll site (`_includes/linkpreview.html`)